aavanderleij/WATLAS-Abnormal-Activity-Detection/README.md

 If you don't have conda, please follow this link to install conda https://docs.anaconda.com/miniconda/

-To install the nessesery enviroments run the following code from the location of this readme:
+To install the nessesery enviroments, run the following code from the location of this readme:

 ```
 conda env create -f env/watlas_disturbance.yaml